Building Information Modelling

 Building Information Modelling (BIM) uses 3D modelling, dynamic simulations, and data management to enable our clients and stakeholders to easily visualise their projects.
 It provides a platform for collaboration and allows the model to remain consistent and coordinated throughout the entire process with information embedded throughout the design.

 Our commitment to driving forward the digital engineering revolution in the construction industry is total and started way back in 1984 when we were amongst the first building services engineering consultants in the UK to invest in AutoCAD 2D hardware & software.
-In 2011 we were amongst the first building services engineering consultants in the UK to invest in Autodesk Revit 3D software and in 2019 we the very first building services engineering consultants in the UK to achieve accreditation to the ISO standard for Building Information Management, ISO 19650.
+In 2011 we were among the UK’s first building services engineering consultants to invest in Autodesk Revit 3D software.
+In 2019, we were the very first building services engineering consultants in the UK to achieve accreditation to the ISO standard for Building Information Management, ISO 19650.

 Our use of BIM 360, a construction management platform from Autodesk, connects project teams and data in real-time into the production workflow.
 Utilising these industry platforms allow us to expand our ability to collaborate, centralise project data and communicate designs even when out of the office.
 This allows us to issue accurate and coordinated information to our project design team members and stakeholders.

 Utilising 3D software such as Revit to design and coordinate the building services has many advantages, one significant one being the automation of builder’s work details.
-Highly accurate drawings and schedules from be exported from the model, saving the architect potentially hundreds of man-hours that would be expended to produce the same information and level of detail manually.
+Highly accurate drawings and schedules are exported from the model, saving the architect potentially hundreds of person-hours that would be expended to produce the same information and level of detail manually.